310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Tetora %}
 Ah!
 Taishou\~!
 You came at the right moment!
-There’s something I wanna ask you\~!
+There’s somethin’ I wanna ask you\~!
 {% endbubble %}

 {% bubble Kuro %}
 Oh?
-That came out of nowhere… But sure, why not.
+That came outta nowhere… But sure, why not.
 I wanna pay back the favor, so ask me anything.
 {% endbubble %}

 {% bubble Tetora %}